-September 18, 2012 The Cow as a Symbol of the Alien Nummo and the Sacred Feminine by Shannon Dorey
+September 18, 2012 The Cow as a Symbol of the Nummo by Shannon Dorey

 The symbol of the cow as the divine feminine occurs in many different ancient cultures, including Egyptian mythology.
 I believe this symbolism originated in the Dogon religion, where the alien Nummo were symbolized by both a sun and a cow.
 In the Dogon language, the sun's name, nay, had the same etymology as mother, na, and cow, nã.
 In Egyptian mythology the goddess Hathor, shown above, was commonly depicted as a cow goddess with a sun disk between her horns.